On this page, parents can find answers to the following frequently asked questions…

 CALENDAR and SCHEDULE Back to Top

 Pejepscot Day School closely follows the local public school calendar.
-A printed calendar is provided to each family in August and is always available throughout the school year.
+A printed calendar is provided to each family in August and is always available on our website throughout the school year.

 TUITION and PAYMENT Back to Top

 Tuition payments are spread over ten (10) months throughout the school year, from September through June.
 A tuition deposit equal to one-half of one monthly tuition payment is required upon enrollment of your child.
 The tuition deposit is non-refundable, but can be applied towards your child’s last monthly tuition payment for children who withdraw during the school year.
 For students enrolled for the entire school year, the tuition deposit amount is applied towards their June tuition payment, making the balance due for June equal to one-half the normal amount.